The Cryptoterrestrial Hypothesis | A Real 2024 Paper, Not a Harvard Position, and the Authors Say It’s Probably False

 This hypothesis stretches the fabric of our reality, but it’s a necessary consideration when tackling the UAP phenomenon.
 What if the “aliens” are not from distant planets, but from a different point in time?

-- Travelers from the Future: The Harvard researchers propose that crypto-earthlings could be our own descendants.
+• Travelers from the Future: The authors propose, as one purely speculative scenario, that cryptoterrestrials could be our own descendants.
 In a future where humanity has mastered time travel, a group might have returned to our era for observation, research, or even intervention.
 Their presence would need to be carefully concealed to avoid paradoxes, and the UAPs we see could be their temporal or surveillance vehicles.

 4. “Magic” and Advanced Technology | The Stuff of Myth and Legend

-The Harvard paper suggests that these beings could be crypto-earthlings whose technology or biological abilities are so far beyond our understanding that they appear “magical.”
-The ability to appear and disappear, to influence matter or consciousness, to change their shape—all of these could be the result of a science we haven’t even conceived of yet.
+The paper suggests, again as speculation, that these beings could be cryptoterrestrials whose technology or biological abilities are so far beyond our understanding that they appear “magical.”
+The ability to appear and disappear, to influence matter or consciousness, to change their shape, all of these could be the result of a science we haven’t even conceived of yet.
 This could involve manipulating unknown laws of physics, or utilizing advanced biotechnology to an incredible degree.
 It re-frames folklore not as fantasy, but as our ancestors’ attempts to explain phenomena that were beyond their comprehension.

 A Scientific Approach to the Fantastic